Genetically modified organisms authorisation guidance

 Detailed application guidance

-Assimilated law sets out further information on the application requirements:
+Assimilated law, as amended, sets out further information on the application requirements:

 The European Food Safety Authority (EFSA) has previously developed technical guidance on the requirements of application dossiers.
 This guidance generally remains relevant as our approach is based on EU processes.
 You should follow the parts that relate to the development of dossiers only and not the application process: